SodaqMoja/SodaqCore-samd/README.md

 # SODAQ Core for SAMD21 CPU

-This repository containts the source code and configuration files of the SODAQ Core for Atmel's SAMD21 processor (used on the SODAQ Autonomo board).
+This repository contains the source code and configuration files of the SODAQ Core for Atmel's SAMD21 processor (used on the SODAQ Autonomo board).

 ## Installation on Arduino IDE